jokrzesik/Airline_Passenger_Satisfaction-SQL_Project/README.md

 ~~~
 For Returning passengers, 50,728 (47.81%) were satisfied, and 55,372 (52.19%) were neutral or dissatisfied.
 Meanwhile, 5,700 (23.97%) First-time passengers were satisfied, and 18,080 (76.03%) were neutral or dissatisfied.

 This method was used for other identifiying demographics of passengers: Type of Travel (Business or Personal), Class (Business, Economy, or Economy Plus), and Gender.
-Some of the key findings include 36,115 (89.87%) neutral or dissatisfied passengers traveling for personal reasons, and 47,366 (81.23%) of Economy passengers and 7,092 (75.36%) of Economy Plus passengers were neutral or dissatisfied, while only 18,994 (30.56%) of buisiness passengers were neutral or dissatisfied.
+Some of the key findings include 36,115 (89.87%) neutral or dissatisfied passengers traveling for personal reasons, and 47,366 (81.23%) of Economy passengers and 7,092 (75.36%) of Economy Plus passengers were neutral or dissatisfied, while only 18,994 (30.56%) of Buisiness Class passengers were neutral or dissatisfied.

 To analyze the count and percent of satisfaction by age, I started by using the `COUNT`, `GROUP BY`, and `ORDER BY` commands to learn the age range of passengers and the distribution.
 With this information, I created 9 bins to categorize passengers by age.
 Passengers aged 30+ and over were sorted into groups of 10 years.
 For those younger than 30, three more unique bins were created: Under 18, to cater to traveling minors; 18-22, for college aged flyers; and 23-29, grouping the remaining customers in their 20's.